Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

 They further suggested adding a document quick viewer to aid in skimming.
-They then organized documents into groups, relabelling and changing the groups as they developed their understanding of the corpus and the tool.
+They then organized documents into groups, re-labelling and changing the groups as they developed their understanding of the corpus and the tool.
 Then, they switched between using the Rank operation and the group feature to find relevant documents:

-\begin{italicquote} After adding about half a dozed documents to the group `gay stuff', I noticed that many of the documents are about gay panic.
+\aptLtoX[graphic=no,type=html]{\begin{quote} After adding about half a dozen documents to the group `gay stuff', I noticed that many of the documents are about gay panic.
+That is, the fear of being (wrongly or correctly) perceived as gay, the dislike of anything perceived as gay, and an aversion from being around gay people.
+I changed the group name to `gay panic` to reflect this...once I had about 13–14 results, I opened the [Rank] window for the group.
+Looking at the first two pages of results, none of them that weren’t already in the group seemed very relevant, mostly judging by their titles and occasionally by the first couple of sentences in the document.
+I refined the search...[with a] couple of documents that I thought particularly demonstrated gay panic.
+(P7) \end{quote}}{\begin{italicquote} After adding about half a dozen documents to the group `gay stuff', I noticed that many of the documents are about gay panic.
 That is, the fear of being (wrongly or correctly) as gay, the dislike of anything perceived as gay, and an aversion from being around gay people.
 I changed the group name to `gay panic` to reflect this...once I had about 13–14 results, I opened the [Rank] window for the group.
 Looking at the first two pages of results, none of them that weren’t already in the group seemed very relevant, mostly judging by their titles and occasionally by the first couple of sentences in the document.
 I refined the search...[with a] couple of documents that I thought particularly demonstrated gay panic.
-(P7) \end{italicquote}
+(P7) \end{italicquote}}

-\textbf{Positive and negative transfer effects from other qualitative research software.} Participants' prior extensive experience with qualitative research software allowed them to have a much more clear mental model of the tool without extensive training, which indicates the possibility of positive transfer effects.
-Many desired features were given as examples from tools that they had experience with, such as Google docs, MaxQDA, and NVivo.
-Unsurprisingly, they mostly expected Teleoscope to work like other interfaces they had previously used.
-To our surprise, none of the participants used any of the collaboration features.
+\textbf{Positive and negative transfer effects from other qualitative research software.} Participants' extensive prior experience with qualitative research software allowed them to have a much clearer mental model of the tool without extensive training, which indicates the possibility of positive transfer effects.
+Many desired features were given as examples from tools that they had experience with, such as Google Docs, MaxQDA, and NVivo.
+Unsurprisingly, they mostly expected \textit{Teleoscope} to work like other interfaces they had previously used.
+To our surprise, none of the participants used any of the collaboration features embedded in the system during this deployment.